Amanita muscaria var. guessowii: Stipe

 The stipe is 7–16 cm long and 1–3 cm thick, more or less equal or narrowing upwards and slightly flaring at the apex.
 It is white to yellowish cream, densely stuffed with a pith, the skirt-like ring is membranous, persistent, the lower stipe and upper bulb are decorated with tufts of volval material that are bright pale yellow to cream or sordid cream.

-Microscopic features

-Clamps are present at bases of the basidia.

 Distribution and habitat

 American yellow fly agaric is found growing solitary or gregariously, it is mycorrhizal with conifers mostly but also deciduous trees as well, it is found often in the fall but sometimes in the spring, common in the northeast, from eastern Canada to North Carolina, northwest Florida, and west to Michigan.

 Toxicity

 Amanita muscaria is in general poisonous, and historically was considered deadly, although possibly in error.
 Unless consumed to the same deadly extent applying to any poisonous mushroom, it will probably only produce nausea and/or vomiting, but medical treatment may be required.
 It contains the toxins ibotenic acid and muscimol and likely others.